AlcHawk/ChordChgKey/README.md

 # ChordChgKey
-Easy convert chord by desired Key
+- Convert chords easily by desired Key for guitar use in Google Docs